But where do you begin?

 - Cold call/mass marketing to local/national/international companies and let them know about it – LinkedIn is a great source for doing things like this and you can do this via existing connections or just search for people in your local area and message them about it.

-Notes – There’s a lot of discussion about which platform out of EventBrite and Meetup provides the best value and feature set.
+Notes – There’s a lot of discussions about which platform out of EventBrite and Meetup provides the best value and feature set.

 Meetup overall is a more social platform and therefore I would recommend using that one if you can justify the costs behind it.